kasaai/pc-pricing-tutorial/CONTRIBUTING.md

 4. If you're happy with what you see in `public/index.html`, send a PR.

 Once the PR is created, a preview version should be deployed and you'll be able to see it in the build details.

+### New to Git/GitHub?

+Check out [http://happygitwithr.com/](http://happygitwithr.com/).
+Also feel free to ask questions in the [gitter channel](https://gitter.im/kasa-official/pc-pricing-tutorial).